 The Red Widow – Bloody Mary with an Oriental Twist.

-As a child I was never allowed to get involved in Halloween activities.
+As a child, I was never allowed to get involved in Halloween activities.
 My mother thought it was an ‘American’ activity and as such, just as I wasn’t allowed to eat anything that was called a ‘cookie’ or eat ‘candy’, getting involved in ‘trick or treat’ was strictly off limits.
 Of course, she was mistaken, at least in the origin of Halloween festivities, which are actually linked both to the Celtic Christian celebration of All Hallows Eve, a festival to pray for recently departed souls and to Samhain, the Pagan ‘end of summer’.
-And, since my mother was from the Celtic West Country and my father from the Celtic Western Isles of Scotland there seems little excuse for banning Halloween.
+And, since my mother was from the Celtic West Country and my father from the Celtic Western Isles of Scotland there seems to be very little excuse for banning Halloween.

-So, now I feel entitled to make up for lost time and instead of celebrating Halloween with sweets I like to indulge with cocktails and cakes.
+So, now I feel entitled to make up for lost time and instead of celebrating Halloween with sweets I like to indulge in cocktails and cakes.
 More of the cakes to come later, I’m sharing a great new variation on a Bloody Mary that I’ve been trying recently.
-I like cocktails but I don’t generally have exotic mixers on hand so the idea of a drink that is different but that I can create from ingredients in my store cupboard is VERY appealling.
+I like cocktails but I don’t generally have exotic mixers on hand so the idea of a drink that is different but that I can create from ingredients in my store cupboard is VERY appealing.
 I guess not everyone keeps wasabi on hand, but I like the piquant heat of this Oriental horseradish so other than buying the fresh ingredients I could make the spicy and exotic Red Widow Halloween cocktail without having to go shopping.

 This is a sponsored post but all content is editorially given.

 - Celebrating with Betty Crocker – Pumpkin and Ginger Fairy Cakes